 - Wrinkles And Fine Lines: Pinch the skin on your cheek gently.
 If you see fine lines (a tiny network of lines), your skin is dehydrated.
 These are unlike crow’s feet and laugh lines.

-Water therapy is the only way to fix your dehydrated skin and make it clear and beautiful.
-There are immense beauty benefits of water therapy.
+Note: You may squeeze a lemon into Water therapy is the only way to fix your dehydrated skin and make it clear and beautiful.
+There are immense beauty benefits of water therapy for skin.
 Let’s check them out.

 Benefits Of Water Therapy For The Skin